utakarsh23/SpringBoot-Complete/README.md

             Command Line property > application.properties > application.yml

 11. Included the test of the application, we can always check for the working of the specific method, we can test and gather efficiency for our application and gather reports. "src/test/java/com/example/crud/Service".

+12. Using JUnit(Jupiter) we can test our methods